-She has worked in retail development and advocacy within the Fair Trade movement in the United States since 2004 when she began a Fair Trade advocacy non-profit, Fair Trade Bloomington, which worked collaboratively with students and Global Gifts, Inc. to open a Fair Trade retail store in Bloomington, Indiana.
+She has worked in retail development and advocacy within the Fair Trade movement in the United States since 2004 when she began a Fair Trade advocacy non-profit, Fair Trade Bloomington, which worked collaboratively with students and Global Gifts, Inc. to open a Fair Trade retail store in Bloomington, Indiana and in 2013 designated Bloomington as a Fair Trade Town.
 She coordinates service-learning in Fair Trade outreach with professors and students across campus through the Advocate for Community Engagement (ACE) program in the Office of Service Learning.
-As a Board member of the Fair Trade Resource Network, she influences educational programs in the United States Fair Trade movement.
+As a member of the Fair Trade Campaigns Fair Trade Towns Committee, she advocates in order to expand awareness and purchasing in the United States Fair Trade movement.
 She has traveled to the Dominican Republic, Uganda, Kenya, China, and Ecuador to experience the lives of Fair Trade artisans.
-Currently she is designing service-learning experiences involving product development projects in Ecuador.
+Currently she is investigating product development projects in Guatemala.

 A graduate of Indiana University, Professor Embry has a MS in Apparel Merchandising.
-In 2012 she received the Beth Wood Distinguished Service-Learning Faculty Award, has been recognized as an Internationalization Collaborative Across Bloomington Fellow, a Sam Walton Fellow, and an Office of Service-Learning Faculty Fellow.
-She is also a City of Bloomington Be More Award Nominee.
+She has twice received the Beth Wood Distinguished Service-Learning Faculty Award, has been recognized as an Internationalization Collaborative Across Bloomington Fellow, a Sam Walton Fellow, and an Office of Service-Learning Faculty Fellow.
+She has also twice been nominated for a City of Bloomington Be More Award.